helium/blockchain-etl/README.md

   the `.env` file needs to exist and have `CREATEDB` permissions.

 * Run `make release` in the top level folder
 * Run `make reset` to initialize the database and reset the ledger.
-You will need to run a make reset every time the schema or code importing the blockchain is changed.
+You will need to run a make reset every time the release notes indicate to do so.
+This should be very rare. .

-  Running a `make reset` will keep the existing downloaded blocks but _replay_ the ledger so the application can re-play the blocks into the database
+  Running a `make reset` will keep the existing downloaded blocks but _replay_ the ledger so the application can re-play the blocks into the database.
+Again, only do this when indicated in the release notes since a replay can take a long time.
 * Run `make start` to start the application.
 Logs will be at `_build/dev/rel/blockchain_etl/log/*`.